buddhikadesilva/RealTime-Face-Detection-Using-Processing/README.md

 **Features**
 - [x] Realtime Detection
 - [x] Customizable Code
-- [x] Can detect more than one faces
+- [x] Can detect more than one faces at once